Ipotrick/Daxa/wiki/Bindless.md

 Predefining all possible permutations of qualifiers for all image types would be thousands of loc, destroying compile time perf.
 Because of this daxa only predeclares the tables used in the makros without qualifiers.

 To still give a nice way to gain access to daxa image views with the benefits of the annotations, daxa goes the middleground and allows the declaration of new accessors for images with annotations.
 These custom accessors declare a new table with these annotations.
+Each user defined accessor has a unique name `ACCESSOR_NAME`.
+This name is used to identify the accessor when using it with `daxa_access(ACCESSOR_NAME, image_view_id)`.

 ```glsl
 DAXA_DECL_IMAGE_ACCESSOR(TYPE, ANNOTATIONS, ACCESSOR_NAME) // Declares new accessor.